yarapaz/image-gallery/README.md

 ### ✳️ SASS

-I didt not use Sass this time to be able to change the css variables directly without losing the information when compiling.
+I have used SASS to organise the project styles in a clear and concise way.

 ## 🚀 How to run the Apps.